run-x/opta-docs/content/en/tutorials/changing_domain.md

   - type: k8s-base
 ```

 Next we would `opta apply` the new yaml and see that the dns resources have been destroyed.
+**Note that your site will be temporarily offline after this step and before the next steps are completed.**
-Afterwards we would add the
-new dns module entry with the new domain like so:
+Afterwards we would add the new dns module entry with the new domain like so:

 ```yaml
 name: blah